 People in Great Britain love to eat!
 We are lucky to have a great selection of food from all over the world in our restaurants and takeaways.
-Fish and chips have been a favourite takeaway meal in Great Britain for hundreds of years and are an important part of our British culture.
+Fish and chips (sometimes fish n’ chips or fish supper) have been a favourite takeaway meal in Great Britain for hundreds of years and are an important part of our British culture.
 Let’s find out why!

 What are fish and chips?

-The most popular types of fish in British fish and chip shops are cod and haddock.
+The most popular types of fish in British shops are cod and haddock.
 The fish is covered in batter (a mixture of flour and water) then deep fried (submerged in very hot oil).
-British chips are usually thickly sliced potatoes.
+British chips are usually thickly sliced potatoes (or spuds).
 These slices of potato – or chips – are then deep fried.
 As you can probably imagine fish and chips are not very healthy.
-A large portion of fish and chips is probably enough to feed most people for 2 days!
+A large portion is probably enough to feed most people for 2 days!

 How are they served?

 You can buy fish and chips in a fish and chip shop – or chippy for short.
 Fish and chips were traditionally wrapped in last week’s newspaper!
-Nowadays fish and chips are sold wrapped in clean white paper or some kind of small plastic box.
+Nowadays they are usually sold wrapped in clean white paper or some kind of small plastic box.
 This is much more hygienic.

 What are they served with?

 Fish and chips can be served with many different condiments or other food items.
-Let’s take a look at some popular food and condiments you can ask for in a fish and chip shop!
+Let’s take a look at some popular food and condiments you can ask for in a chippy!

-- Salt and vinegar – Most people have salt and lots of vinegar on their fish and chips.
+- Salt and vinegar – Most people have salt and lots of vinegar on their meal.

 - Lemon – Some people prefer a slice of lemon squeezed over their fish.